minhmo1620/friendly-company-BE/README.md

 ## Run the project

 This website is hosted locally.
-To run locally, please refer to the details of the frontend ['https://github.com/KareemAlsayed1/friendly-company-FE/blob/main/README.md'] and backend ['https://github.com/minhmo1620/friendly-company/blob/main/app/README.md'] server instructions.
+To run locally, please refer to the details of the [frontend](https://github.com/KareemAlsayed1/friendly-company-FE/blob/main/README.md) and [backend](https://github.com/minhmo1620/friendly-company/blob/main/app/README.md') server instructions.

 ### Dependencies